ajacksified/Mediator.js/README.md

 a predicate to perform more complex matching.
 Instantiate a new mediator, and then you can being subscribing, removing, and publishing.

+To use it in the browser, include `mediator.min.js` from the root here, or the unminified version at `lib/mediator.js.`

 Subscription signature:

     Mediator.subscribe(channel, callback, <options>, <context>);